 The quilt top uses fabrics with one of the hottest recents trends: metallic surface accents on quilting cottons.
-We've combined shimmery fabrics from three different collections; they're all new this season by Riley Blake Designs, Robert Kaufman Fabrics and Art Gallery Fabrics.
+We've combined shimmery fabrics from three different collections by Riley Blake Designs, Robert Kaufman Fabrics, and Art Gallery Fabrics.

 The combination of distinct colors and a fun sparkle makes for a very unique baby quilt.
 Why not be a fashion trendsetter from day one, right?!

 Our thanks to our friends at Janome for sponsoring all our Janome Mondays.
 For more about Janome machines, accessories and projects, visit them online or follow them on Facebook, Instagram and Pinterest.

 This baby quilt finishes at approximately 40" x 30".

 As mentioned above, the patching and quilting steps on this project are beginner level, but if you are new to quilting, take a look through all our great getting-started tutorials.

 Sewing Tools You Need